Previous Next

 You can travel almost anywhere by cargo ship.

-The global shipping industry is huge, and many ports like New York, Shanghai, Los Angeles, and Sydney welcome several ships everyday.
+The global shipping industry is huge, and many ports like New York, Shanghai, Los Angeles, and Sydney welcome several ships daily.

-Shipping companies have certain lines covering specific routes, and many of them will allow you to buy a ticket for one of these lines and disembark and board as you please as long as there is a ship leaving on your chosen day.
+Shipping companies have certain lines covering specific routes, and many of them will allow you to buy a ticket for one of these lines and disembark and board as you please if there is a ship leaving on your chosen day.
+Just remember to book your passage in advance because you can’t just show up at a port to jump on a ship on a whim.

 This is often how round the world routes work: book your freighter ticket and then plan in a few weeks in every major port.
 With freighters, the possibilities for your adventure are almost endless.
 Just think: anywhere global commodities are shipped are places that you can disembark and spend time soaking up the local culture before re-boarding.